klmnden/azure-docs.tr-tr/articles/service-fabric/service-fabric-get-started-containers-linux.md

 ---
-title: "Linux üzerinde Azure Service Fabric kapsayıcı uygulaması oluşturma | Microsoft Docs"
+title: Create an Azure Service Fabric container application on Linux | Microsoft Docs
-description: "Azure Service Fabric üzerinde ilk Linux kapsayıcı uygulamanızı oluşturun.
-Uygulamanızla bir Docker görüntüsü oluşturun, görüntüyü bir kapsayıcı kayıt defterine iletin, bir Service Fabric kapsayıcı uygulaması oluşturup dağıtın."
+description: Create your first Linux container application on Azure Service Fabric.
+Build a Docker image with your application, push the image to a container registry, build and deploy a Service Fabric container application.
 services: service-fabric
 documentationcenter: .net
 author: rwike77